Ardoyne

 Ardoyne (from Irish Ard Eoin 'Eoin's height') is a working class and mainly Catholic and Irish republican district in north Belfast, Northern Ireland.
-It gained notoriety due to the large number of incidents during The Troubles.
+In 1920 the adjacent area of Marrowbone saw multiple days of communal violence between Protestants and Catholics (see: The Troubles in Ulster (1920–1922)).
+Ardoyne gained notoriety due to the large number of incidents during The Troubles.

 Foundation

 The village of Ardoyne was founded in 1815 when businessman Michael Andrews moved his Damask factory from Little York Street.
 In addition to the factory he built a large house for himself and thirty houses for employees to live in.
 More mills were built around the growing village and by 1850 there were three additional mills in the area, providing jobs and houses for a growing population.
 The house in which Andrews lived in is no longer there.
-It is now the site of the Crumlin Star Social Club, located in Balholme Drive at the top of Ardoyne.
+It is now the site of the Crumlin Star Social Club, located in Balholm Drive at the top of Ardoyne.